The Journal of Research in Astrology

 Whatever your particular field of interest, if you want to keep up to date with new developments in serious astrology, you should subscribe to this periodical.
 You can subscribe via our online shop, or at the Correlation website, where you can also find details of current research and back issues.

 When subscribing to Correlation, you can elect whether to receive a physical print copy of each issue (in addition to access to the digital version), or the digital copy only.
-The price shown is the same for both, but postage and packing will be added if you opt for the hard copy.
+Postage and packing will be added if you opt for the hard copy.
 Non-subscribers can purchase digital versions from our online shop.

 Both annual subscriptions give online access to the entire Correlation electronic archive from 1968 to current issue.